bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Importing `bdk-rn`

-Locate home.js which we added in the setup section and import bdk-rn and also create a RN functional component.
+Locate home.js which we added in the setup section and import bdk-rn and also create an RN functional component.

 ```javascript
 // screens/home.js